 An example of Level 4 (Alert/Curious) – Jacques Tati in a scene from Mon Oncle:

-Jacques Lecoq’s 7 levels of tension – a practical demonstration by school students:
+Jacques Lecoq’s 7 levels of tension – a practical demonstration by school students (with my notes in the background):